 Zhang (2020) argues that the ICS information security assurance framework is created to integrate both technology and management, taking full consideration of the enterprise's business requirements and ICS operating characteristics in response to associated compliance requirements put up by the industry and the country.
 The framework helps organisations create an outline that adheres to the international security standards requirements using traditional products, procedures, people, and technology.
 Moreover, the iii.
 Encouraging Open Standards iv.
-Strengthening the Regulatory Framework The strategy aims to develop a secure cyberspace ecosystem and strengthen the regulatory framework.
+Strengthening the Regulatory Framework v.
+Creating Mechanisms for IT Security